Air Arm Command (Botswana): Retired aircraft

-Previous aircraft operated by the Air Force were the Gulfstream IV, Cessna 150, Britten-Norman BN-2 Islander, Scottish Aviation Bulldog, and Short Skyvan.
+Previous aircraft operated by the Air Force were the Gulfstream IV, Cessna 150, Cessna O-2 Skymaster, Britten-Norman BN-2 Islander, Pilatus PC-7 (original variant), Scottish Aviation Bulldog, and Short Skyvan.

 Future acquisitions

 The Botswana Air Arm Command has been considering a replacement for the BF-5 since 2013, due to the fact that the Canadair CF-5s are old, built in the 1970s, and are increasingly hard to maintain and to find spare parts for them.
-A report in 2013 by the then the head of the BDF’s air arm, Major General Odirile Mashinyana, recognized the need to replace the aircraft, but also advised that upgrading the BF-5s would allow time to save funds for a well chosen successor.
+A report in 2013 by the then head of the BDF's air arm, Major General Odirile Mashinyana, recognized the need to replace the aircraft, but also advised that upgrading the BF-5s would allow time to save funds for a well chosen successor.

 Since that time, the KAI T-50 Golden Eagle, used versions of the F-16, and the Saab Gripen were all considered.
 The most recent potential replacement was the Hindustan Aeronautics Limited-made HAL Tejas fighter, however as of January 2025, the Tejas is no longer being considered.